-EU extends Russia sanctions over Crimea for a year
+EU extends sanctions against Russia over Crimea for a year

 EU foreign ministers said in a statement Monday that the 28-nation bloc “remains committed to fully implement its non-recognition policy” of Russia’s seizure of Crimea and the city of Sevastopol.

 The sanctions are now set to run until June 23, 2018, and apply to EU citizens and companies.
 They ban the import of products from Crimea and Sevastopol, halt any European investment or real estate purchases and stop cruise ships from stopping there.

+The measures also ban the export of some goods and technologies that could be used for transport, telecommunications or in the energy sector — particularly oil, gas or mineral exploration.

 Most Read Stories